‘Marriage is a dance. It takes two to tango.’

 V: “So is your issue a communication problem?”

 By now, I was feeling quite uncomfortable.
-I’d complained a number of times to my husband that we hardly talked.
+I’d complained several times to my husband that we hardly talked.
 My conversation with Valerie made me realize I was simply unable to see the efforts he had taken to tell me about his interests.
 I’d brushed off all those attempts as ‘shallow’ and ‘irrelevant’.

 What’s your own Banana Skins or Hard Truths?